The December Traffic Bump: How to Prep Your Blog This Year

 The Broken Link Checker can affect page speed, so I recommend running it for a few weeks, a couple of times a year, then deactivating it.

-☑️ SEO To-Do: Install the Broken Link Checker plugin and use it to fix broken links across your site.
+☑️ To-Do: Install the Broken Link Checker plugin and use it to fix broken links across your site.
 Prioritize broken links in your top posts!

 Have any questions about the December Traffic Bump and how to get ready for it?
 Let me know in the comments!